Lachlan-Mayne/english-notes/Peter/Human Resources.md

 ## Development:
 - Concerned with improving skills and capabilities of employees in order to better meet business goals
 - Employees go through induction
-- Mentoring and coaching may ne
+- Mentoring and coaching may be used
+-